Ortus-Solutions/docker-contentbox/README.md

 ### Development Tags

-The following tags are based off our `development` branch.
+The following tags are based off our image's `development` branch.
 These are bleeding edge container images that we use for testing until they are promoted to production tags.

-* `:snapshot` - Development version of this image (Not of ContentBox, for ContentBox BE use the environment variable `BE`.)
+* `:snapshot` - Development version of this image
 * `:alpine-snapshot` - Development version of this image based on Alpine Linux
 * `:lucee5-snapshot` - Development version of this image with Lucee 5 warmed up
 * `:adobe2018-snapshot` - Development version of this image with Adobe 2018 warmed up